ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 #### Is stable going away?
 Am I going to be forced to switch?

 Stable will continue to be maintained as long as users are using it.
-At very least, it will be maintained for several years.
+At the very least, it will be maintained for several years.

 #### Can I import all my data from stable to lazer?